 STEP 2.
 Import your user waypoints into ForeFlight.

-ForeFlight allows you to import your own collection of user waypoints into the app in one of three ways:
+ForeFlight allows you to import your own collection of user waypoints into the app in several ways:

 Option 2.
 Importing from AirDrop (Works with KML files only)

 Option 3.
 Importing from email (Works with KML files only)

-Option 3.
-Importing using iTunes (Work with KML and CSV)
+Option 4.
+Importing using Finder or iTunes (Works with KML and CSV)

 Note: if you import a waypoint with the same name as an existing waypoint, it will be used to overwrite the existing waypoint.

 Option 2.
 Importing User Waypoints via AirDrop (KML only)

 Step 1.
 Enable Bluetooth and Wi-Fi on both your Mac and iPad or iPhone.

 Step 2.
 Drag a KML file from your computer's Finder into the AirDrop folder and drop it onto the device that you wish to transfer it to.